Degeneracy (graph theory)

 A 2-degenerate graph: each vertex has at most two neighbors to its left, so the rightmost vertex of any subgraph has degree at most two.
 Its 2-core, the subgraph remaining after repeatedly deleting vertices of degree less than two, is shaded.

-In graph theory, a k'-degenerate graph is an undirected graph in which every subgraph has at least one vertex of degree at most $k$.
+In graph theory, a k'-degenerate graph is an undirected graph in which every non-empty subgraph has at least one vertex of degree at most $k$.
 That is, some vertex in the subgraph touches $k$ or fewer of the subgraph's edges.
 The degeneracy of a graph is the smallest value of $k$ for which it is $k$-degenerate.
 The degeneracy of a graph is a measure of how sparse it is, and is within a constant factor of other sparsity measures such as the arboricity of a graph.

 Degeneracy is also known as the k'-core number, width, and linkage, and is essentially the same as the coloring number or Szekeres–Wilf number (named after Szekeres & Wilf (1968)).
 The $k$-degenerate graphs have also been called k'-inductive graphs.
 The degeneracy of a graph may be computed in linear time by an algorithm that repeatedly removes minimum-degree vertices.
 The connected components that are left after all vertices of degree less than $k$ have been (repeatedly) removed are called the k'-cores of the graph and the degeneracy of a graph is the largest value $k$ such that it has a $k$-core.